andgate/coolscript/README.md

 To build website and packages, run `pnpm build`.

-To publish packages, run `pnpx lerna publish`.
+To publish packages, run `lerna publish`.